Bachelor of Science in Education

 - A 2.75 minimum grade-point average for all academic coursework, including transfer hours.

-- Minimum grades in some specific designated Health and Physical Education courses.
+- Minimum grades in some specific designated Physical Education Plus courses.

 - Other general regulations of the School and University, including KU Core Goal requirements.

 - Successful completion of student teaching and/or internship.